Green Finance: Everything you need to know

 Green grants and funding

-Accessing grants and funding means you don’t have to pay back any money you receive toward specific green projects, i.e. installing heat pumps.
+Accessing grants and funding means you don’t have to pay back any money you receive toward specific green projects.
+These grants typically support green energy projects such as heat pumps or solar installations..
 Applying for funding through the government usually comes with strict eligibility requirements, and they’re very competitive, so you should be prepared for a lengthy process.

 Green business loans